bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 So it seems that the `root` user does not receive any email.

-Also, if you try to send an email as `root` to the local `root` user it may by received by an other user, here is an example.
+Also, if you try to send an email as `root` to the local `root` user it may be received by an other user, here is an example.

 ```bash
 # Send an email as root to the local root user